Let me start off by saying…

 Again, this might not be the answer for everyone!
 Some women do better with birth control pills while others do not.
 Moral of the story is: listen to your body.
 It will tell you when things are off, all you have to do is pay attention.

-Tell me about your experiences with the pill below or comment on our Instagram!
+Tell me about your experiences with the pill below or DM me on Instagram!
 Would love to know if any of this info is helping you make the right choice for your body.